 - A low-level accessibility conformance requirement with numerous components, the most basic of which are a definition, an evaluation function, and result messages.
 When a rule is evaluated, it is assigned a rule result value.
-A list of the current rules can be found in Functional Accessibility Evaluator.
+Rule information can be found on OpenA11y Evaluation Library website.

 - Target resources